Au hasard Balthazar

-Au Hasard Balthazar ([o a.zaʁ bal.ta.zaʁ]; meaning "Balthazar, at Random"), also known as Balthazar, is a 1966 French tragedy film directed by Robert Bresson.
+Au hasard Balthazar ([o a.zaʁ bal.ta.zaʁ]; meaning "Balthazar, at Random"), also known as Balthazar, is a 1966 tragedy film written and directed by Robert Bresson.
 Believed to be inspired by a passage from Fyodor Dostoyevsky's 1868–69 novel The Idiot, the film follows a donkey as he is given to various owners, most of whom treat him callously.

 Noted for Bresson's ascetic directorial style and regarded as a work of profound emotional effect, it is frequently listed as one of the greatest films of all time.

 Plot

-In the French countryside near the Pyrenees, a baby donkey is adopted by young children - Jacques and his sisters, who live on a farm.
-They baptize the donkey (and christen it Balthazar) along with Marie, Jacques' childhood sweetheart, whose father is the teacher at the small school next door.
-When one of Jacques' sisters dies, his family vacates the farm, and Marie's family take it over in a loose arrangement.
-The donkey is given away to local farmhands who work it very hard.
-Years pass until Balthazar is involved in an accident and runs off, finding its way back to Marie, who is now a teenager.
-Marie's father gets involved in legal wrangles over the farm with Jacques’s father, and the donkey is given away to a local bakery for delivery work.
+In the French countryside near the Pyrenees, a baby donkey is adopted by young children—Jacques and his sisters—who live on a farm.
+They baptize the donkey, christening him Balthazar, along with Marie, Jacques' childhood sweetheart, whose father is the teacher at the small school next door.
+When one of Jacques' sisters dies, his family vacates the farm, and Marie's family takes Balthazar over in an informal arrangement.
+Balthazar is given to local farmhands, who work him relentlessly.
+Years pass until Balthazar is involved in an accident and runs off, eventually finding his way back to Marie, now a teenager.
+Marie's father becomes embroiled in legal disputes over the farm with Jacques' father, and Balthazar is given to a local bakery for delivery work.

-Gérard, leader of a young criminal gang, is the delivery boy at the bakery.
-He is jealous of Balthazar because Marie loves him, and takes charge of the donkey, treating it cruelly.
-Marie, driving a 2CV one day, sees the donkey at the roadside and stops to greet it.
-Gérard, who'd been sleeping nearby, gets into her car and refuses to leave when demanded.
-It is implied that Gérard sexually assaults her after she gives up on attempting to flee, and afterwards she drives home.
-Marie enters into an abusive relationship with the violent Gérard, leaving her parents.
-Gérard is summoned to the local police station and questioned about a murder along with Arnold, an alcoholic who is also a suspect.
+Gérard, the leader of a young criminal gang, works as a delivery boy at the bakery.
+Jealous of Balthazar because of Marie's affection for the donkey, he takes charge of him and treats him cruelly.
+One day, while driving a 2CV, Marie spots Balthazar by the roadside and stops to greet him.
+Gérard, who had been sleeping nearby, gets into her car and refuses to leave despite her demands.
+It is implied that Gérard sexually assaults her after she gives up trying to flee, and afterward, she drives home.
+Marie enters into an abusive relationship with the violent Gérard, leaving her parents behind.
+Gérard is later summoned to the local police station and questioned about a murder, along with Arnold, an alcoholic who is also a suspect.
 Neither is arrested.
-Gérard and his gang assault Arnold, calling him a murderer and a stool-pigeon.
-Balthazar becomes ill and is nearly euthanized, but Arnold interrupts and takes the donkey off their hands.
+Gérard and his gang assault Arnold, accusing him of being a murderer and a snitch.
+Meanwhile, Balthazar falls ill and spends several months lying down in a state of despair, completely unable to move.
+Gerard prepares to kill Balthazar by bludgeoning him to death, but Arnold intervenes and takes Balthazar under his care.